Shaoyang Hunan, China Travel Guide

 Cooler evenings later in the season.

-Low Season (June-Aug & Dec-Feb): Significantly fewer tourists and lower accommodation prices.
+Low Season (June-Aug & Dec-Feb): Significantly fewer tourists and reduced rates for accommodation.
 Summer heat and humidity can be powerful, winter is cold and damp.

 Spring (Apr-May) and Autumn (Sep-Oct).